TIFF 2017: ‘Professor Marston and the Wonder Women’ is an Insightful Look Into the Minds of the Marston Family – Review

 It took over 75 years for Diana of Themyscira, better known as Wonder Woman, to finally get her big screen feature debut.
-It was most certainly a long time coming and it’s a thrill that we finally got it.
+It was a long time coming and it’s a thrill that we finally got it.
 But what many people don’t know about Wonder Woman is the legacy of the family behind the very character’s creation.
 Touted as the world’s most famous female superhero, Wonder Woman came from the mind of psychology professor and inventor, William Moulton Marston.

 As an official selection at the Toronto International Film Festival, I had the pleasure of seeing this fantastic film and was struck by the powerful performances and great script.
-Written and Directed by Angela Robinson, a self-proclaimed Wonder Woman fan herself, the film delves into the mind and life of Professor William Marston (Luke Evans), his wife Elizabeth (Rebecca Hall) and the third member of their polyamorous relationship, Olive Byrne (Bella Heathcote).
+Written and directed by Angela Robinson, a self-proclaimed Wonder Woman comic book fan herself, the film delves into the mind and life of Professor William Marston (Luke Evans), his wife Elizabeth (Rebecca Hall) and the third member of their polyamorous relationship, Olive Byrne (Bella Heathcote).

-The opening scene in the film is broken up into two parts – one consists of various comic books being collected, most significantly a copy of Sensation Comics Wonder Woman #1 before we cut to Professor Marston at a hearing about the indecency within the pages of his Wonder Woman comics, a hearing that is being spear-headed by Josette Frank (Connie Britton).
+The opening scene in the film is broken up into two parts – one consists of various comic books being collected, most significantly a copy of Sensation Comics Wonder Woman #1 before we cut to Professor Marston at a hearing about the indecency within the pages of his Wonder Woman books, a hearing that is being spear-headed by Josette Frank (Connie Britton).

 The film did a great job of explaining one of Marston’s most prominent ideas, DISC (dominance, inducement, submission, compliance) theory and the creation of the lie detector test with his wife, Elizabeth.
-All the pieces of his research and inventions ended up playing pivotal roles when his notion to create a new comic book character arises.
+All the pieces of his research and inventions ended up playing pivotal roles when his notion to create a new comic book character arose.
 The first issues of Wonder Woman were filled with images of DISC theory, mostly in the form of bondage and submission, and her lasso of truth stemmed from Marston’s work on the lie detector test.

 Professor Marston and the Wonder Women hits theaters on October 13, 2017.
 It’s definitely worth a watch!